insertokername/custom-authlib/docs/django/1/authorization-server.rst

 grants the authorization, this server will issue a token credential to the client.

-Currently, Authlib Django implementation is using cache a lot, which means you don't have to handle temporary credentials, timestamp and nonce yourself, they are all built-in.
+Currently, insertokname-authlib Django implementation is using cache a lot, which means you don't have to handle temporary credentials, timestamp and nonce yourself, they are all built-in.